 - Safety concerns.
 If your car was discontinued for safety reasons, get a mechanic to ensure the defects have been fixed.
 Car recalls are covered 100% by your manufacturer, but call your mechanic first to get the right replacement parts.
 You may even get an insurance discount for adding safety features.

-Discontinued cars need standard coverage if used as a daily driver.
+Discontinued cars need standard car insurance coverage in most cases.
 However, consider coverage for OEM parts, agreed value or even classic car insurance for wider protection.

 Get quotes from multiple providers that offer the best value and benefits for your discontinued model.